anson-poon/MERN-Stack-App/README.md

 # MERN-Stack-App

-An workout tracker for logging daily workout exercises. (e.g. deadlift, squat, lunge, pullover, etc) Serves as a demo for CRUD operations in MERN stack.
+An workout tracker for logging daily exercises. (e.g. deadlift, squat, lunge, pullover, etc)

+Serves as a demo for CRUD operations using MERN stack.

-## Technologies
+## Technologies used
 * JavaScript
 * HTML
 * CSS